What Happens After I Submit a Subaward Requisition?

 - DCG will prepare and send the draft subaward agreement to the subrecipient for review and signature.

-- Upon receiving the partially executed subaward agreement, DCG will sign the agreement, return a fully executed copy to the subrecipient, approve the requisition in USC e-Market, and enter the final subcontract into USC’s records.
+- Upon receiving the partially executed subaward agreement, DCG will sign the agreement, return a fully executed copy to the subrecipient, approve the requisition, and enter the final subcontract into USC’s records.

 USC strives to maintain transparency and clear communication with its customers on campus.
 In order to facilitate this communication, DCG will notify the departmental administrator and Principal Investigator upon completion of the following milestones: